 When pursuing Replace strategies in particular, it is important to learn from the past and keep track of what the business objectives are, and the root cause of any technical failings.
 If you feel the need to move away from the Notes client because you are concerned with the level of investment IBM are making in the product and the wisdom of maintaining important business logic in @formulae and LotusScript (two proprietary programming languages that have a shrinking base of skilled developers), does it make sense to move those applications to another platform that is supported by an even smaller company with an even smaller budget for product development or is based on an even more obscure programming with an even smaller following?
-When we move Enterprise applications to a new platform we should chose one that supports open standards backed by programming languages for which there is a large base of available developers.
+When we move Enterprise applications to a new platform we should chose one that supports open standards backed by programming languages for which there is an established base of developers.
+Platforms based on Java, PHP, and Node.js are currently popular.
 Migration costs may be a significant expense in the short term but often represent a small part of the total investment that will be made over the lifetime of the application.
 What happens when the next big technological change comes about.
-How sure are you the new platform is going to be any better prepared to solve those needs than IBM was with Notes!
+How sure are you that the new platform is going to be any better prepared to solve those needs than IBM was with Notes!

 Rule 4: Don’t let a lower cost of migration dictate your application strategy

-While there are usually a great many applications within an organization they typically fall within a small number of usage patterns.
+While there are usually a great many applications within an organization, they typically fit into a small number of usage patterns.
 Each of these can have specific strategies applied.

-Red Pill Now focused on this model with the early versions of its Red Pill DIG product because we felt confident we could deliver a read-only interface to an entire portfolio of Notes applications much faster if we focused on Read-only and search functionality first before tackling the much deeper issues of providing a generic edit capability for Notes applications.
+Red Pill Now focused on this model with the early versions of its Red Pill DIG product because we felt confident we could deliver a read-only interface to an entire portfolio of Notes applications much faster if we focused on Read-only, Search, and social functionality first before tackling the much deeper issues of providing a generic edit capability for Notes applications.
 This was one of many lessons learned from the GBS Transformer project.